NFL Team Grades for Week 3

 Result: Lost 16-14

-The Arizona Cardinals aren't the only winless team remaining in the NFL, but there's a possibility they may be the worst.
-They managed to jump out to a 14-point first-quarter lead and still botched the game against the Chicago Bears.
+The Arizona Cardinals aren't the only winless team remaining, but there's a possibility they may be the worst.
+They managed to jump out to a 14-point first-quarter lead and still botched the home game against the Chicago Bears.

 On a positive note, the Arizona defense showed some signs of life where it hadn't through the first two weeks.
 The blitz was effective in disrupting the Chicago passing game, and it forced a pair of turnovers.
 On the other side, the offensive game plan continues to baffle.